 Crossing the vast Sahara has for centuries been limited to a handful of routes linking the Mediterranean with sub-Saharan Africa.
-In the old days these camel caravan routes followed a string of reliable wells, while at the same time circumventing difficult terrain such as mountain ranges or sand seas.
+In the old days these camel caravan routes followed a string of reliable wells, while at the same time circumventing difficult terrain like mountain ranges or sand seas.

 Prevailing routes also shifted according to regional political allegiances and the activity of nomadic bandits who’d offer to guide a caravan across the desert for a fee, pillage it, or engage in a bit of both.

 It’s not an exaggeration to say that the situation today is broadly similar, but with the added complications imposed by the current insurgencies and the lawlessness that brings.
-The Sahara remains by and large, a huge and unpoliced region where the risks to the traveller are not to be underestimated.
-This isn’t because the risks are great, but because foreign travellers and tourists have become rare outside of Morocco, Tunisia and Egypt, and are therefore now overtly conspicuous.
+The Sahara remains by and large, a huge unpoliced region where the risks to the traveller are not to be underestimated.
+This isn’t because the risks are necessarily great, but because foreign travellers and tourists have become rare outside of Morocco and Egypt, and are therefore now all the more conspicuous.

 Looking at the thin lines which criss-cross Michelin’s 741 map or even the gaps in between, you might think there are an infinite number of possibilities for a trans-Saharan adventure.
-This isn’t the case and wasn’t even in the good days.
+Not anymore and not even in the good days.
 No longer can you roam around the desert with impunity or lately, even without an official escort or guide.
-As with Antarctica, it’s an irony that legitimate recreational access to such a vast wilderness is limited by human intervention.
-The Sahara Routes Map (above) shows the main routes.
+As with Antarctica, it’s an irony that legitimate recreational access to such a vast wilderness is limited by human intervention or restrictions.
+The Sahara Routes Map (above) shows the two main routes.